Espruino on ESP32

 Installing drivers

-Depending on the board and operating system you have, you might want to install the FTDI or Silicon Labs USB driver:
+Depending on the board and operating system you have, you might need to install the FTDI or Silicon Labs USB driver:

 Flashing